DataIntellectTech/TorQ/docs/datadog.md

 ```

 The agent is now receiving information on the stats of your processes, and if
-you've enabled the cron job, your agent is also receiving the results of your
+you've enabled the cron job, your agent is also receiving the results of an example
-TorQ process check, .dg.isok, on regular intervals.
+TorQ process check, .dg.isok, at regular intervals.

 ## Utilities Provided